Article Overview: Best Things to Do in North Cascades National Park

 Stehekin is a naturally blessed, intimately secluded, small community located on the shores of the third deepest lake in the United States, Lake Chelan.
 There are only 75 permanent residents of Stehekin and no roads that connect them to the outside world.
 The only way to access Stehekin is by boat or plane.

-Given this seclusion and its prime location deep within North Cascades National Park, visiting this town makes for an incredible adventure.
+Given this seclusion and its prime location deep within the park Stehekin this town makes for an incredibly adventurous thing to do in North Cascades National Park.

 Getting to Stehekin via the Stehekin Ferry